Jahnavi-NITR/HarryPotter_WizardingWorld/README.md

 A responsive, interactive fan site dedicated to the **Harry Potter** universe, built using **HTML**, **Tailwind CSS**, and **JavaScript**.

-Explore Hogwarts, houses, books, movies, and enjoy background music from the wizarding world.
+Explore Hogwarts, houses, books and movies from the wizarding world.

 ## Features